 Easy Thanksgiving Turkey Recipe

-What makes this turkey recipe so good is the herb butter that I rub over it before roasting.
+What makes this turkey recipe amazing is the herb butter that I rub over it before roasting.
 It infuses the meat with flavor, keeps it moist, and helps the skin to crisp up as it bakes.
 Plus, the fat that drips down into the roasting pan makes the most incredible Turkey Gravy!

 How much Turkey per Person